anttih/fwupd/plugins/cfu/README.md

 The HID report ID to use when parsing the response of `FIRMWARE_UPDATE_OFFER`.

+This usually corresponds to the `OfferInputValueCapabilityUsageRangeMinimum` value set in the `.inf` file.

 Since: 1.9.1

 ### CfuContentSetReport

 The HID report ID to use when sending the request for `FIRMWARE_UPDATE_CONTENT`.

+This usually corresponds to the `PayloadOutputValueCapabilityUsageRangeMinimum` value set in the `.inf` file.

 Since: 1.9.1

 ### CfuContentGetReport

 The HID report ID to use when parsing the response of `FIRMWARE_UPDATE_CONTENT`.

+This usually corresponds to the `PayloadInputValueCapabilityUsageRangeMinimum` value set in the `.inf` file.

 Since: 1.9.1